tyrichardson/gda2020/README.md

 #Views/Features:

-Read (not logged in):
+Public (not logged in):
-The Read view is the Landing page/Home page of Good Deeds Anonymous.
-The first story is a simple introduction to the site, its purpose, and its functionality.
+The public reading view is the Landing page/Home page of Good Deeds Anonymous.
 All visitors are Readers.
 Readers can go scroll through all the stories.
-All visitors are encouraged to become Writers via the Sign-in button in the navigation bar.
+All visitors are encouraged to become Writers via the Login / Register button in the navigation bar.
+Each story has a Google Maps Static Map with a custom marker (a "water ripple" icon) which is centered on the story's ZIP code, as entered by the story's Writer.

-#Sign-in:
+#Login / Register:
-The Sign-in view allows a visitor to register as a Writer or, if already a Writer, they can login.
-The Read button remains active, so the user go back if they decide not to registration or login.
+The Login / Register views allows a visitor to register as a Writer or, if already a Writer, they can login.
+The Public button remains active, so the user go back if they decide not to registration or login.
 If a registration or login is submitted and is successful, the Write view displays.

 #Write:
-The Write view allows a Writer to type and Share a Story.
+The Write view allows a Writer to type up a Story and enter the zipcode where their good deed was done.
 Upon clicking Publish, a prompt is displayed letting the user know their story will be displayed on the Read and Archive pages.
+The Write view displays a Google Maps Javascript API map with custom cluster markers centered on the ZIP codes entered for each story by their Writers.

 #Read (logged in):
 The Read view is always accessible for a logged-in Writer.
-Unlike a Reader, a Writer can mark Stories as Favorites.

-#My Archive:
+Unlike a Reader, a Writer can mark Stories as Favorites and share them via social media buttons (Facebook, Twitter, and Email).
+They can also mark stories as "Inappropriate."
+When logged-in as an administrator, stories marked "Inappropriate" can be removed or unmarked as such.
+Each story has a Google Maps Static Map with a custom marker (a "water ripple" icon) which is centered on the story's ZIP code, as entered by the story's Writer.

+#Archive:
+The Archive view displays a list of the Writer’s published stories, which allows them to Edit or Delete Stories.
+Each story has a Google Maps Static Map with a custom marker (a "water ripple" icon) which is centered on the story's ZIP code, as entered by the story's Writer.

+#Favorites:
-The My Archive view displays two lists: a list of the Writer’s published stories, which allows them to Edit or Delete Stories, and a list of the Writer’s Favorites, which allows them to unfavorite an item, which removes it from their Favorites list.
+The Favorites view displays list of the Writer’s Favorites, which allows them to unfavorite an item, which removes it from their Favorites list.
+Each story has a Google Maps Static Map with a custom marker (a "water ripple" icon) which is centered on the story's ZIP code, as entered by the story's Writer.

 #Routes:
 Registration/Login
 GET all for Read view sorted by most recent
+GET for Google Maps Javascript API
+GET for Google Maps Static API
+GET Writer's stories
+GET Writer's favorites
+GET specific story for editing
 POST for new Story from Write view
-UPDATE for adding Favorites
-UPDATE for removing Favorites
-GET my stories (logged in user)
-GET specific story by id
-UPDATE for displaying and editing a published Story in Write view DELETE for deleting a Story
+POST favorites
+DELETE for deleting a Writer's Story and all instances of it as a Favorite for other Writers DELETE favorite
+UPDATE an edited story
+UPDATE with "Inappropriate = true" by Writer
+UPDATE with toggle "Inappropriate" by Admin

 #For next iteration:

-~Writers will be able to flag Stories as inappropriate, alerting an Admin to decide whether or not to delete the offending Story.
-An Admin view will be added to the Archive page at that time.
-~Writers will be able to update their state of residence; story can be sorted by state.
-	~use location service to sort with distance of place story added from ~Make mobile version
-~Add social sharing (Facebook, Instagram, Twitter...)
+	~ port to React-Native

 #Entity Relationship Diagram: